fmiopensource/cleanerupper/README.markdown

       clean :body, :method => :replace, :dictionary => :custom end

+You can also define a custom, dynamic dictionary by creating an instance method on your model.
+This method should return an array of strings:

+    class Widget < ActiveRecord::Base
+      clean :body, :method => :remove, :dictionary => :user_names

+      def user_names
+        User.all.map(&:name)
+      end
+    end

+If you create a method that has the same name as a defined dictionary in the `dictionary.yml` file, the one from the file will be used.
 You can use multiple dictionaries for any given cleaning method by passing an array to the `:dictionary` option:

     class Widget < ActiveRecord::Base
       clean :body, :dictionary => [:words, :custom]